mansourka06/docker-nodejs-webapp/README.md

 # docker-nodejs-webapp

-In this repository is set up a project which Dockerize a Node.js web application.
+Building a Node.js Application with Docker.

+## Description

+Dockerizing a Node.js web application involves creating a Dockerfile that describes the environment and dependencies required to run the application, and then using the Docker build command to create a Docker image.

 ## Prerequisites

-Dockerizing a Node.js web application involves creating a Dockerfile that describes the environment and dependencies required to run the application, and then using the Docker build command to create a Docker image.
-- Install Docker
-- Install Git
+To follow this project, you will need:

+- **A server running Ubuntu**
+- **Docker installed on your server** :  following this Steps for [How To Install and Use Docker on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04).
+- **Node.js and npm installed** :  following these [instructions to install Node.js and npm](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04)
+- **A DockerHub account** : refer to this documentation to [create account and get started with Docker Hub](https://docs.docker.com/docker-hub/).

 ## Usage

 :information_source:**Informations**
 - Clone the repository : git clone <<repo_url>>